How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

 What is an AI Chatbot for Customer Service?

-An AI chatbot for customer service refers to a program, platform, or machine-learning model that can perform some fraction of the work done by customer service agents.
+An AI customer service chatbot refers to a program, platform, or machine-learning model that can perform some fraction of the work done by customer service agents.

 These are incredibly different offerings, but we won’t do more than point that out for now, as this will be our focus for most of the rest of the piece.

-Regardless, an AI customer service chatbot generally lives on a company’s website, where it can answer questions.
-It has also become common to integrate them into various communication channels, such as Apple Messages for Business, WhatsApp, Voice, and email.
+Regardless, an customer support chatbot generally lives on a company’s website, where it can answer questions.
+It has also become common to integrate them into various communication channels, such as Apple Messages for Business, WhatsApp, Voice, and email — as well as messaging apps and mobile apps — providing instant support across multiple channels to global customers.

 As promised, let’s now discuss some of the ways in which the customer service AI chatbot has changed over time.